hedyhli/starcli/README.md

 ### Filtering by topics

-This option helps you to filter by topics.
+This option lets you filter by topics.
 You can use `--topics` or `-t` to include a topic in search.

 This option can be used multiple times.

 ```